SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 6. now goto passport and add client by providing necessary details.
 3. Upon registration, you'll receive your client ID and client secret.

-## step 3:Installing and Initializing the Passport Client
+## Step 3: Installing and Initializing the Passport Client

 Install the Passport client library and initialize it in your application.